amideb/amideb.github.io/index.md

 # About
 about:
   title: YOUR FIRST STEP into Programming, Cloud & DevOps
-  description: DM, the founder of in28minutes, has 2 decades of experience with technology - architecture, design, and programming.
+  description: DM, the founder of amideb, has 2 decades of experience with technology - architecture, design, and programming.
 We are helping learners take their first steps into modern cloud native technology and gain expertise on AWS, Azure, Google Cloud, Docker, Kubernetes amongst others.

 # FAQ
 faq: